 What is recruitment automation?
 Will robots be interviewing prospective hires?
 Do we even need an HR team if AI is making all our decisions for us?

-There are always misconceptions about AI and automation; non-experts may feel like it’s too good to be true, as though you simply must wave a magic wand and your automated system picks out your top five job candidates.
+There are always misconceptions about AI software and automation; non-experts may feel like it’s too good to be true, as though you simply must wave a magic wand and your automated system picks out your top five job candidates.
 But at its core, an automated system simply collects data for you and sifts through that data to find what you are looking for whenever you have a hiring need.
 Over time, there will be a lot of applicant data, and your recruitment automation software will key into patterns to optimize the efficiency and effectiveness of your hiring, ultimately enabling prediction for things like best source of hire or a potential candidate’s quality of hire—or even anticipating the next hire you will need to make.

 Assemble The Data